nanos/FediFetcher/README.md

 **Be aware, that this script may run for a *very* long time.** This is particularly true, the first time this script runs, and/or if you enable all parts of this script.
 You should ensure that you take steps to prevent multiple overlapping executions of this script, as that will lead to unpleasant results.

+For detailed information on the how and why, please read the [FediFetcher for Mastodon page](https://blog.thms.uk/fedifetcher?utm_source=github).

 ## Setup

 You can run FediFetcher either as a GitHub Action, as a scheduled cron job on your local machine/server, or from a pre-packed container.